Empowering Women Series: Ana Forrest

 What is an empowering woman?
 Immediate words that often come to mind are attributes like strong, courageous, genuine, and influential.
 But when you look up the actual definition of 'empower,' it means to make someone else stronger and more confident; to give power to another.
 That is what an empowering woman does above all else - she instills power, strength, and confidence in others.

 We are surrounded by so many incredible woman at KiraGrace, and we want to share a piece of their stories and characters with YOU in the hope that they will empower you the same way they've done for us.
 We will be highlighting different women who inspire us, challenge stereotypes, and are just, well, fabulous!

 For the 5th issue of our Empowering Women Series, we interviewed the extraordinary Ana Forrest.
-Ana Forrest has been changing people’s lives for nearly 40 years.
+Ana Forrest has been changing people’s lives for over 40 years as she started teaching in 1974.
 An internationally recognized pioneer in yoga and emotional healing, Ana created Forrest Yoga while working through her own healing from her life’s trauma and experience.
 With thousands of licensed practitioners around the world, Forrest Yoga is renowned as an intensely physical, internally focused practice that emphasizes how to carry a transformative experience off the mat and into daily life.

 We’re so excited to be able to feature Ana in our Empowering Women series, and we loved learning more about what inspires her both in her yoga practice and her daily life . . .

 KiraGrace – If you could describe yoga in three words, which words would you choose?

 KG – How and why did you start practicing yoga?